An Exact Construction of Codimension two Holography: More general solutions

 It is difficult to solve Einstein equations with the NBC (\ref{NBC}) on both branes $Q_1$ and $Q_2$.
 To gain some insight of the solutions, let us first study a simpler case, the perturbation solution near one of the brane.
 At the end of this section, we give a perturbation solution which satisfies NBC (\ref{NBC}) on both branes.

-In Gauss normal coordinates, the metric near the brane takes the following form
+In Gauss normal coordinates, the metric near the brane $Q_1$ takes the following form

-where $h_{ij}$ are the induced metric at $x=0$.
-Note that $h_{ij}$ of (\ref{dsnearbrane}) is $\cosh^2 (\rho) h_{ij}$ of sect.
+where $h_{ij}$ are the induced metric on $Q_1$ located at $\bar{x}=0$ and $\bar{x}=x-\rho$ denotes the distance to the brane $Q_1$.
+Note that $h_{ij}$ of (\ref{dsnearbrane}) is equal to $\cosh^2 (\rho) \bar{h}_{ij}$ of sect.
 2.1.
 Note also that the above $O(x)$ term of the metric is chosen carefully so that it obeys NBC (\ref{NBC}).
 Solving Einstein equations (\ref{EOMg}) at the leading order of $x$, we derive

 provided the constraint (\ref{ConstraintRh}) is satisfied.
 Similarly, we can solve $h^{(n)}_{ij}$ order by order for every given $h_{ij}$ obeying the constraint (\ref{ConstraintRh}).
 Let us rewrite (\ref{h2ij}) into a more enlightening form